HTC bets on cameras, music to recover smartphone mojo

 "Its decision to focus on perfecting core smartphone functionality around camera and music playback is an extremely pragmatic one."

-HTC immediately faced a challenge from No.1 maker Samsung, whose mobile chief said ahead of the Barcelona show that it aimed to nearly double its smartphone sales in 2012 from last year.
+HTC immediately faced a challenge from No.1 maker Samsung, whose mobile chief said ahead of the Barcelona show that it aimed to nearly double its smartphone sales in 2012 from last year [ID:nL4E8DR0BO]

 Meanwhile Apple is likely to release the next version of its iPhone this year, and up and coming challengers such as China's Huawei are also breathing down HTC's neck, with Huawei releasing what it says is the world's fastest quad-core smartphone at Barcelona.